hanenia/streaming-05-smart-smoker/README.md

 Implement your bbq producer.
 Used the logic, approach, and structure from Module 4, version 2 and version 3. comments added  in the code and repo to explain your work.
-Use docstring comments and add your name and date to your README and your code files.
+Use docstring comments and add your name and date to your README and your code files..

-## screenshots
+## screenshot
 ![screenshot](image/Screenshot%202024-05-31%20162205.png)